Improve Your Sleep

-The following is designed to provide information that may be useful in helping you to sleep better, and is designed to support, not substitute for, the relationship that exists between you and your personal physician.
+The following is designed to provide information that may be useful in helping you sleep better and is designed to support, not substitute for, the relationship that exists between you and your personal physician.

 - Change Your Bed – Replace an uncomfortable mattress or enhance it with a Cuddle Ewe™ UnderQuilt 100% pure wool mattress topper.
-Many FMS patients who have one claim that “they can relax quicker”, “get deep restorative sleep” and have even “reduced the use of sleep medication” by sleeping on a Cuddle Ewe™ underquilt.
+Many folks who suffer from fibromyalgia claim that “they can relax quicker”, “get deep restorative sleep,” and have even “reduced the use of sleep medication” by sleeping on a Cuddle Ewe™ underquilt.
 Read letters from some of our satisfied customers by clicking on our Sound Sleeper Testimonials.